Deportivo Cali: Women

 Deportivo Cali Femenino is the women's football section of Deportivo Cali and they currently play in the Colombian Women's Football League, the top level women's football league in Colombia.
-Founded in 2019, the club is one of four to have won the Colombian women's football league, winning the title in 2021 and having one runner-up finish the following season, while also placing fourth at the 2022 Copa Libertadores Femenina.
+Founded in 2019, the club is one of four to have won the Colombian women's football league, winning the title in 2021 and 2024, as well as having one runner-up finish in 2022, and placing fourth at the 2022 Copa Libertadores Femenina.